xiaodongyang/xiaodongyang.github.io/projects/surveillance/SED13.md

 </tr>

 <tr>
-<th><p align="justify">We extract and evaluate a set of local spatio-temporal features including STIP-HOG/HOF, MoSIFT, ActionHOG, DT-Trajectory, DT-HOG, DT-HOF, and DT-MBH.
+<th><p style="font-family: times" align="justify">We extract and evaluate a set of local spatio-temporal features including STIP-HOG/HOF, MoSIFT, ActionHOG, DT-Trajectory, DT-HOG, DT-HOF, and DT-MBH.
 Both feature-level and decision-level fusions are used to combine the multiple features.</p></th>
 </tr>

 <tr>